 • Risk Response Planning

 Plan Risk Management

 Plan risk management process is the first process of a risk management plan.
-In the Plan Risk Management process, you define how the the project team will conduct risk management activities throughout the project.
+In the Plan Risk Management process, you define how the project team will conduct risk management activities throughout the project.
 You should also define the specific project artifacts, approaches, and organizational policies for risk management.

 Identifying risks or risk identification process is important to define and categorize your project’s risks.
 In the Risk Identification process, you should define how the project team will identify risk and document risk characteristics.
-You should also define the techniques how the the project team will utilize to identify and characterize risks, for instance, brainstorming, assumption analysis, root cause analysis, expert judgment etc.
+You should also define the techniques how the project team will utilize to identify and characterize risks, for instance, brainstorming, assumption analysis, root cause analysis, expert judgment, etc.